- HDFS 310 & 410

 To be a preceptor, it requires at least a relevant Bachelor's degree, and the person must be employed with the organization (not a volunteer) and not be related to the student.

 Make sure the internship activities fit with either Health Management and Policy, Health Promotion and Health Behavior.
-The Internship Survival Guide has appropriate projects listed for each.
+The Internship Requirement Checklist (docx) has appropriate projects listed for each.

-It is the responsibility of the site to provide the student with workspace and expectations of the work schedule and office related policies.
-Students should not be working on their own remotely (from home, library, etc. except for minimal hours on research, reading documents, etc.).
+It is the responsibility of the site to provide the student with workspace and expectations of the work schedule and office related policies if the internship is on site.

-Internships can be 360 hours for one ten week term or split between two terms, 180 hours each term, or 270 hours for the revised EOH minor.
+Internships can be 360 hours for one ten week term or split between two terms, 180 hours each term.

 These hours can include the student attending staff meetings, engaging in professional development opportunities, attending relevant committee meetings, conferences, workshops, etc.